fahris-n/drone-telemetry-system/README.md

 - **Simulation**: Python spawns and simulates multiple drone objects.
 - **Streaming**: Each drone writes telemetry (location, altitude, speed, battery, etc.) to a Kafka topic every second.
 - **Persistence**: A Spring Boot backend consumes messages from Kafka and stores telemetry data in Postgres for long-term historical storage.
-- **Deployment**: All services run in Docker, communicating over the same Docker network.
+- **Deployment**: All services run in Docker containers, deployed on an Ubuntu VM with automated setup and configuration handled by Ansible.

 <p align="center">
   <img src="docs/example_drone_telemetry.png" alt="Postgres Output" width="800">